Governance infrastructure · data systems

 consistent at every scale validated

 Your data.
 Your database.
 Your infrastructure.
+No installation.
+No agents.
+Nothing leaves your environment.

 The failure conditions being prevented